 Why Rate Changes?

 Rate changes are needed to fund the repair and replacement of aging infrastructure, make existing infrastructure resilient, ensure infrastructure and processes meet new standards and requirements, and to ensure our infrastructure can keep up with the demand.
 The following are specific projects we are focused on:

 - Building a new Water Reclamation Facility (sewage treatment).
 This project started in 2019 and will be completed in 2025.

-- Upgrading water, sewer and stormwater pipelines.
+- Upgrading and replacing water, sewer, and stormwater pipelines.

-- Improving drinking-water treatment plants.
+- Repair and eventual replacement of drinking-water treatment plants.